Skip to main content

 Telemedicine vs Telehealth: Rethinking Healthcare Delivery Beyond the Pandemic

-The pandemic has had a huge impact on the medical industry and accelerated the development of remote medical services that was already underway.
-Here’s everything you need to know about telemedicine vs telehealth.
+Five years ago, the pandemic had a huge impact on the medical industry and accelerated the development of remote medical services that were already underway.
+Here's everything you need to know about telemedicine vs telehealth and what the current scene looks like.

-The use of telemedicine and telehealth is not new.
+The use of telemedicine and telehealth was not new.
 They have benefited many communities with limited access to medical care.
 However, during COVID-19, the use of such services has gained fresh momentum.
+And suddenly it was standard operating procedure everywhere, from your local GP to complex global monitoring.
 Innovative solutions have helped to address the challenge of person-to-person consultations and grant access to care services.

 Telemedicine vs telehealth: a brief overview